esh-b/appointment-booking-agent-langgraph/README.md

 # Meet Michelle, the appointment manager assistant

 This repository contains a working prototype of Michelle, an appointment management agent for Shine & Style, a local hair salon.

-Built using LangGraph, Streamlit, and OpenAI models, this project showcases a conversational assistant capable of handling salon bookings.
+Built using **LangGraph**, **Streamlit**, and **OpenAI** models, this project showcases a conversational assistant capable of handling salon bookings.

 Please note that this a work in progress (its V0), and serves as an early-stage prototype.
 The goal is to eventually evolve it into a production-ready system.